-3 Integrated Digital Agri-Information Systems
+3. Integrated Digital Agri-Information Systems:

-Contributing to Action Tracks: 1, 3 and 4 An Integrated Digital Agri-data and Information Systems that support a digital registry of farmers and value chains players.
-This will establish industry agriculture information systems that promotes trade between industry players and dramatically improves efficiency, effectiveness of programmes and their targeting.
+This action will facilitate establishment of an Integrated Digital Agri-data and Information Systems that support a digital registry of farmers and value chains players and their activities in the food systems function.
+This integration of data portals and systems will reduce information asymmetry and transaction costs between industry players and dramatically improves efficiency, effectiveness of programmes and their targeting.
 Through innovative technologies employed to exploit the internet of things and facilitate industry trade information database, analysis, predictive modeling and deep learning, supporting risk management, demand consolidation, understanding present and future needs, consumption patterns and seasonal performance.
 This will be possible with the establishment of:

-Agri - Information systems,
+- Agri Information systems,

 - Digitalization of Agriculture

 - Digital Commodity Exchange platform

 - Production Planning Scheduling (contracting and product tracing)

 - Market observatory and security

 - Agri-trade Data Repository and inter-portal data sharing

-4 Institutional Re-engineering
+4. Institutional Re-engineering:

-Contributing to Action Track 2, agriculture and food system institutions (government and private sector) roles carefully re-engineered through institutional reforms in the respective value chains.
-Reviewing of import regulation to stimulate local sourcing and growth of infant agriculture industries.
-Establish industry regulators to service provision, access to productive land, biodiversity and genetics including GMOs, phytosanitary, imports and export regulation and promotion of good agriculture practices.
+This action will contribute to Action Track 2, and primarily to enable interventions across all the other action tracks where there are institutional and policy bottlenecks.
+The focus of the reforms will be on public marketing boards, improving land management while capacitating private players to seamlessly take up the productive roles in the value chains.
+This will include reviewing of import regulation to stimulate local sourcing and growth of infant agriculture industries.
+Establishment of industry regulators, access to productive land, biodiversity and genetics including GMOs, phytosanitary, export regulation and promotion of good agriculture practices.
 Facilitating the health of local value chains through price monitoring and engagement, imports and export control, facilitating industry dialogues on issues of interests and supporting legislation development.
-To achieve this the country will have to
+To achieve this the country will have to:

-- Phased decoupling of the conflated roles of Government and its institutions in the market which may require revisiting the constitutional mandate of Agriculture Marketing Boards and related institutions - Strengthening the convening power, structure and capacity of the Nutrition Council - Sector wide review of legislative and regulatory instruments to enable the business of agriculture - Improve systems for Monitoring, Evaluation and Oversite.
+- Facilitate phased de-coupling of the conflated roles of Government and its institutions in the market which may require revisiting the constitutional mandate of Agriculture Marketing Boards and related institutions - Strengthening the convening power, structure and capacity of the Nutrition Council - Sector wide review of legislative and regulatory instruments to enable the business of agriculture - Improve systems for Monitoring, Evaluation and Oversight.

-5 Support, Upscale safe and nutritious food for all
+5. Support, Upscale safe and nutritious food for all:

-In line with Action Tracks: 1, 2 and 5 as a cross cutting issue in how things are done, through priority nutrition needs actively led by consumer groups, the country should facilitate identification of food and nutrition security strategic crops for public support in the form of subsidies, nutrient fortification and value addition to meet the needs of the population.
+In line with Action Tracks: 1, 2 and 5 as a cross cutting issue in how things are done, through priority nutrition needs actively led by consumer groups, the country should facilitate identification of food and nutrition security strategic crops for public support in the form of smart subsidies, nutrient fortification and value addition to meet the needs of the population.
 Identification of critical vulnerable groups and supporting dietary needs and food access mechanism that address economic situations.
 All this will require the country to: